State Guide · Maharashtra

 7/12 does not show the seller as current owner.
 Any mismatch between the 7/12 and the proposed sale deed is a title defect.
 The Talathi must first update the mutation before any sale can proceed legally.

-Agricultural land without Section 44 MLRC Conversion Order.
-No Conversion Order means no legal construction ever.
-Not eventually - never.
+Agricultural land without a Section 44 MLRC Conversion Order.
+No Conversion Order means no legal construction ever — not eventually, never.
 Verify the order at the Tahsildar's office, not just from a seller-provided photocopy.

 MahaRERA registration not available for a builder project.
 If a qualifying project is not on the MahaRERA portal, the developer has no legal obligation to complete construction by any date, and you have no regulatory recourse for delays.